Statistical-mechanical analysis of adaptive filter with clipping saturation-type nonlinearity: Abstract

 \section{Abstract}

-Adaptive signal processing is used in broad areas.
-In most practical adaptive systems, there exists substantial nonlinearity that cannot be neglected.
+In most practical adaptive signal processing systems, e.g., active noise control, active vibration control, and acoustic echo cancellation, substantial nonlinearities that cannot be neglected exist.
 In this paper, we analyze the behaviors of an adaptive system in which the output of the adaptive filter has the clipping saturation-type nonlinearity by a statistical-mechanical method.
-To represent the macroscopic state of the system, we introduce two macroscopic variables.
-By considering the limit in which the number of taps of the unknown system and adaptive filter is large, we derive the simultaneous differential equations that describe the system behaviors in the deterministic and closed form.
-Although the derived simultaneous differential equations cannot be analytically solved, we discuss the dynamical behaviors and steady state of the adaptive system by asymptotic analysis, steady-state analysis, and numerical calculation.
-As a result, it becomes clear that the saturation value $S$ has the critical value $S_C$ at which the mean-square stability of the adaptive system is lost.
-That is, when $S>S_C$, both the mean-square error (MSE) and mean-square deviation (MSD) converge, i.e., the adaptive system is mean-square stable.
-On the other hand, when $S<S_C$, the MSD diverges although the MSE converges, i.e., the adaptive system is not mean-square stable.
-In the latter case, the converged value of the MSE is a quadratic function of $S$ and does not depend on the step size.
-Finally, $S_C$ is exactly derived by asymptotic analysis.
+We discuss the dynamical and steady-state behaviors of the adaptive system by performing asymptotic analysis, steady-state analysis, and numerical calculation.
+As a result, it is clarified that the saturation value has a critical point at which the system's mean-square stability and instability switch.
+The obtained theory well explains the strange behaviors around the critical point observed in the computer simulation.
+Finally, the exact value of the critical point is also derived.